Genres

 editReviews

-(4.18/5)A murder mystery styled after "And Then There Were None"
+(4.19/5)A murder mystery styled after "And Then There Were None"

 This book opens with someone staring out to sea, thinking about the fact that they're going to enact "judgement" on a group of people.
 Those who've read Agatha Christie's "And Then There Were None" will immediately see the parallels, though reading Christie's book isn't a prerequisite for reading this one.

-Our tale follows, on one side, a group of seven university students, all members of a mystery book aficionado society, who are all referred to by nicknames referencing great Western mystery
+Our tale follows, on one side, a group of seven university students, all members of a mystery book aficionado society, who are all referred to by nicknames referencing great Western mystery authors, as they spend a week on 角島, an abandoned island, in a decagon-shaped house and deal with the deaths that start occurring there.
+The other side we follow is on the mainland where two other members of that same mystery society receive threatening notes in the mail claiming vengeance for a murder that happened almost a year ago.

 I echo eefara's sentiments about the prologue being much harder than the rest of the book.
 There are scattered bubbles of hard vocabulary, but the bulk of the book is not difficult to follow and has pretty standard writing.

 I enjoyed the characterizations and I could see how this book influenced the modern Japanese mystery genre.
 If you're a fan of mystery I recommend picking this up, if for no other reason than to catch the references to it.
-This book does stand on its own however and so even
+This book does stand on its own however and so even without the cultural significance it's an enjoyable read and the ending I felt was overall satisfying although perhaps not as tidy as I may have liked.

 One of The Best Japanese Novels Ever